- Highest Rating

 What needs improvement?There is a slight barrier to entry if you are used to using Ansible, since it is Ruby-based.
 However, it is just a different product and requires you to acclimate… more»

 What's my experience with pricing, setup cost, and licensing?I wasn't involved in the purchasing, but I am pretty sure that we are happy with the current pricing and licensing since it never comes up.

-If you previously used a different solution, which one did you use and why did you switch?Our environments used to be on-premise, then we were moving them into the cloud.
+Which solution did I use previously and why did I switch?Our environments used to be on-premise, then we were moving them into the cloud.
 Since they were big and complicated, we decided we needed a manageable provisioning system… more»

 What other advice do I have?I would recommend Chef.
 It is very user-friendly.
 There are a lot of community resources which make it easy to onboard.
 It also plays nicely with existing automation tools… more»